 Are pod coffee machines any good?

-Instant coffee has been brewed months (or even years in some cases) previously, into a thick sludge, then freeze-dried, and smashed up into the granules you’ll find in a jar on the supermarket shelves.
+Instant coffee has been crafted months (or even years in some cases) previously, into a thick sludge, then freeze-dried, and smashed up into the granules you’ll find in a jar on the supermarket shelves.

 For more options for freshly brewing coffee form home, see: